Ezzo0/CS_Notes/Computer_Science/OS/Virtualization/Memory virtualization/Segmentation.md

 - Previously, we assumed that each address space was the same size, and thus physical memory could be thought of as a bunch of slots where processes would fit in.
 - Now, we have a number of segments per process, and each segment might be a different size.
 - The general problem that arises is that physical memory quickly becomes full of little holes of free space, making it difficult to allocate new segments, or to grow existing ones.
 We call this problem **external fragmentation**.
-- One solution to this problem would be to **compact** physical memory by rearranging the existing segments.![[Non-compacted and Compacted Memory.png]]
+- One solution to this problem would be to **compact** physical memory by rearranging the existing segments.![[Non-compacted and Compacted Memory.png]] ^130c27
-- However, compaction is expensive, as copying segments is memory-intensive and generally uses a fair amount of processor time.
+- However, **compaction** is expensive, as copying segments is memory-intensive and generally uses a fair amount of processor time.
 - Compaction also (ironically) makes requests to grow existing segments hard to serve, and may thus cause further rearrangement to accommodate such requests.
 # Sources
 - Operating Systems: Three Easy Pieces - Chapter 16.